askasp/ask8/README.md

 # Simpk8s- the poor mans alternative

-Simpk8s runs on a single droplet on digital ocean.
+It runs on a single digital ocean droplet.
 Meaning that it costs the same as a VM.
 This gives significantly more bang for the buck as you do not need a load balancer, something that is required for